Govt’s primary sector led plan to reduce emissions is “all back to front,” says Māori farmer

 “The announcement has never been new to us and we’ve always used to campaign and be part of a solution to move things faster,” says Māori farmer Gloria Koia.

 “What is the process of how they going to process it?
-Because we’re going to be the ones implementing that plan,” says Mrs Koia.
+Because we’re going to be the ones implementing that plan."

 As the chairperson of Kokako Trust, Mrs Koia manages three dairy farms on a total of 1400 ha of Māori freehold land in Putaruru.